 I was impressed when the wooden board of bacon-wrapped dates arrived at the table.
 When a delicious kale Caesar salad and maple-syrup-drizzled sausage pizza followed, I realized I had stumbled upon a winning culinary experience in the Canadian prairie city of Saskatoon.

-All it took was one outdoor patio lunch at Una Pizza & Wine to make me realize that this city was a lot different than people might have imagined.
-Una is not a Saskatoon original – its first location opened a few years earlier in Calgary.
-But my experience there quickly established that this city was going to be more sophisticated than I had assumed.
+Una Pizza & Wine is not a Saskatoon original – its first location opened a few years earlier in Calgary.
+But my outdoor patio lunch there set the tone for a city that turned out to be more sophisticated than many people might have imagined.

 That feeling that would be reinforced several times during my three days in Saskatoon, with subsequent meals like the burger at Ayden Kitchen & Bar and the French toast at Poached Breakfast Bistro.
 And with memorable visits to hipster hotspots like farmer’s markets, cool neighborhoods, and record stores.